amrrrsoliman/Voice-Transcriber-Cova-Ai-/README.md

-# 🎙️ CovAI – Real-Time Voice Transcriber for the Deaf

-**Project code is uploaded in the master branch.**
+# 🎙️ CovAI – Real-Time Voice Transcriber for the Deaf (Project code is uploaded in the master branch)

 A beautiful, accessible real-time speech-to-text transcription system optimized for deaf and hard-of-hearing users.
 Built with **OpenAI's Whisper API** and a responsive web interface, providing accurate, low-latency transcription with an accessibility-first design.